An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 - Irritable bowel syndrome (IBS).
 More than half of people with fibromyalgia also have IBS, a gastrointestinal disorder that causes cramping, abdominal pain, bloating, constipation, and diarrhea.

 - Temporomandibular joint dysfunction.
 This condition affects the muscles of the face and jaw, leading to pain in those areas.
-Most people with fibromyalgia also experience face and jaw pain.
+Most people with fibromyalgia experience face and jaw pain.

 - Chemicals and environmental toxins.
 Exposure to various chemicals and environmental toxins such as solvents, pesticides, or heavy metals (cadmium, mercury, or lead) can cause fatigue, chronic pain, and other symptoms of fibromyalgia.